Deregister from the NEM

 Complete and submit

-Complete the application to deregister and the settlements revision liability deed if required, as outlined above, and email a copy to email@example.com.
+Complete the ceasing to be registered letter and the settlements revision liability deed if required, as outlined above, and email a copy to firstname.lastname@example.org.

-AEMO reviews the deregistration application.
-Depending on circumstances, we may require additional information to verify the reasons for deregistration and to confirm that any ongoing liability in the market will be met.
+AEMO reviews the ceasing to be registered letter.
+Depending on circumstances, AEMO may require additional information to verify the reasons for deregistration and to confirm that any ongoing liability in the market will be met.

 Upon deregistration as a Market Participant, the status of the organisation is changed in the various system registers maintained by AEMO.
 Approximately six to nine months after the date of deregistration as a Market Participant, when all revisions have been settled the Applicant ceases to be a Registered Participant: